 I am a graduate of Northwestern University.
 I received my degree from the School of Communication with an emphasis in Theatre and also studied English and Philosophy.
 At school, I took part in a University program linking student tutors with varsity athletes, and helped these athletes improve their grades in various subjects.
 I am most passionate about English and History.
 In my opinion, there is more to tutoring than knowledge of a subject.
 When a student needs tutoring, they often feel a lot of stress related to the subject for which they are seeking help.
 I can relate - the sound of the word "calculus" itself was once enough to give me cold sweats.
 As such, a tutor is not just someone who can teach material, but someone who can alleviate the stress and self-doubt often associated with academic struggle.
 Once a student views their subject as an invigorating challenge rather than a frightening enemy, they really begin to do their best work.
 When I tutor, I work to instill comfort and confidence with a subject as well as knowledge.

-Northwestern University - BS, Theatre
+Undergraduate Degree: Northwestern University - Bachelor of Science, Theatre

 SAT Verbal: 760

 In my spare time I enjoy reading fiction, watching and performing stand-up comedy, cooking, and jogging.

 High School Geography

 Every student has different needs.
 A tutor has to be flexible.
 We have the privilege of spending a lot of time on one student's needs, and as such, we have a responsibility to be creative and adaptable as to what works best for each student.

 What might you do in a typical first session with a student?